Ursa Minor SkyTour

 Controlling telescopes with Ursa Minor SkyTour

-These 4 types (and their variants...) are supported: (From left to right) Merlin, AutoTrack, SupaTrak, Autotrack dobson
+These 4 types (and their variants...) are supported: (From left to right) Merlin, AutoTrack, SupaTrak, Autotrack Dobson

-- Using a serial interface cable
+- Using a serial interface cable:

-- Using an USB interface cable
+- Using a USB-to-TTL interface cable:

-- You may use Bluetooth to connect the mount to the computer.
-Most of the new laptops have Buetooth radio installed.
-You should use the Ursa Minor Bluetooth adapter to make a wireless connection.
+- You may also use a Bluetooth adapter to connect the mount to the computer.
+Most newer laptops have a Bluetooth interface installed.
+You should use the Ursa Minor Bluetooth adapter to make a wireless connection between a computer and your telescope mount as shown below.

 Searching object on a spiral line

-Adjusting the mount exactly to the celestial pole is not too simple.
-When the adjustment is not precise enough, it can occur, that the scope will not point exactly to the selected object.
-The difference can be as big as one degree.
-When we use telescope with small field of view (for example Maksutov scope) it can occur, that the target is out of the field of view.
-In this case the program's "Searching on spiral line" feature can be very useful.
-By pressing a button, the program will slowly move the scope around a spiral line, and perhaps the desired object will appear soon in the field of view.
-The image below shows a typical spiral path.
+Adjusting the mount exactly to the celestial pole is not a trivial effort.
+When this adjustment is not precise enough, the telescope may not point exactly to the selected object.
+The difference can be as large as one degree.
+Using a telescope with a small field of view (for example a Maksutov telescope) the target may be outside the field of view.
+In this case the program's " Searching on spiral line" feature can be very useful.
+By pressing a button the program will slowly move the telescope around a spiral line increasing the likelihood that the desired object will eventually appear in the field of view.
+The image below shows a typical spiral path search.